slawekmikula/fg-addon-hudheli/readme.md

 - extract zip (if downloaded as a zip) to a given location.
 For example let's say we have /myfolder/addons/thisaddon with contents of this addon.
-- run flightgear with --addon directive or add it in the Launcher application in 'Add-On' section.
+- run flightgear with --addon directive **OR** add it in the Launcher application in 'Add-On' section.

 Code: